Azson/DTP-emulator/README.md

 # Quickly Start

-For players, you need to finish the code in file "congestion_control_algorithm.py";
+For players, you need to finish the code both of  "congestion_control_algorithm.py" and "block_selection.py" files in path of "/player".

 Then, just run the order "python3 main.py".